The New York Times Book Review: Overview

-The New York Times has published a book review section since October 10, 1896, announcing: "We begin today the publication of a Supplement which contains reviews of new books ... and other interesting matter ... associated with news of the day."
+The New York Times has published a book review section since Saturday, October 10, 1896, announcing: "We begin today the publication of a Supplement which contains reviews of new books ... and other interesting matter ... associated with news of the day."
 In 1911, the review was moved to Sundays, on the theory that it would be more appreciatively received by readers with a bit of time on their hands.

 The target audience is an intelligent, general-interest adult reader.
-The Times publishes two versions each week, one with a cover price sold via subscription, bookstores and newsstands; the other with no cover price included as an insert in each Sunday edition of the Times (the copies are otherwise identical).
+The Times publishes two versions each week, one with a cover price sold via subscription, bookstores, and newsstands; the other with no cover price included as an insert in each Sunday edition of the Times (the copies are otherwise identical).

-Each week the NYTBR receives 750 to 1000 books from authors and publishers in the mail, of which 20 to 30 are chosen for review.
+Each week, the NYTBR receives 750 to 1000 books from authors and publishers in the mail, of which 20 to 30 are chosen for review.
 Books are selected by the "preview editors" who read over 1,500 advance galleys a year.
 The selection process is based on finding books that are important and notable, as well as discovering new authors whose books stand above the crowd.
 Self-published books are generally not reviewed as a matter of policy.
 Books not selected for review are stored in a "discard room" and then sold.
 As of 2006, Barnes & Noble arrived about once a month to purchase the contents of the discard room, and the proceeds are then donated by NYTBR to charities.
 Books that are actually reviewed are usually donated to the reviewer.

 As of 2015, all review critics are freelance; the NYTBR does not have staff critics.
 In prior years, the NYTBR did have in-house critics, or a mix of in-house and freelance.
 For freelance critics, they are assigned an in-house "preview editor" who works with them in creating the final review.
 Freelance critics might be employees of The New York Times whose main duties are in other departments.
-They also include professional literary critics, novelists, academics and artists who write reviews for the NYTBR on a regular basis.
+They also include professional literary critics, novelists, academics, and artists who write reviews for the NYTBR on a regular basis.

 Other duties on staff include a number of senior editors and a chief editor; a team of copy editors; a letter pages editor who reads letters to the editor; columnists who write weekly columns, such as the "Paperback Row" column; a production editor; a web and Internet publishing division; and other jobs.
 In addition to the magazine there is an Internet site that offers additional content, including audio interviews with authors, called the "Book Review Podcast".

 The book review publishes each week the widely cited and influential New York Times Best Seller list, which is created by the editors of the Times "News Surveys" department.

 In 2021, on the 125th anniversary of the Book Review, Parul Sehgal a staff critic and former editor at the Book Review, wrote a review of the NYTBR titled "Reviewing the Book Review".

-Pamela Paul was editor from 2013 to 2022, succeeding Sam Tanenhaus, who was editor from 2004 to 2013.